Other Lodging Opportunities in the Larger Arc of Appalachia Region

 Blueberry Hill Cabins, located near Rocky Fork Lake just 10 miles from the Sanctuary.

-Knotty Pine Cabins, located about 25 minutes from the Sanctuary at Pike Lake State Park, where camping is also available.
+Knotty Pine Cabins, located about 25 minutes from the Sanctuary at Pike Lake State Park.

 Lodging near Hillsboro (about 15-20 minutes drive from the Highlands Nature Sanctuary)